-Preferred stock at December 31, 2023 decreased 38.33 percent to \$19,446 from the December 31, 2022 total of \$31,535.
-The majority of this decrease was related to decreased purchases and increased retirements of preferred stock.
-This preferred stock is a non-voting, atrisk class of stock that is only available to Association stockholders.
-Dividends are paid quarterly on outstanding shares of preferred stock, and for the year ended December 31, 2023, \$586 in dividends were declared and paid in shares of stock, as compared to \$284 for the same period in 2022.
-The average dividend rate paid on shares of preferred stock during 2023 was 2.31 percent, which was 158 basis points more than 2022.
-Excluding preferred stock, capital stock and participation certificates were \$6,996 on December 31, 2023, compared to \$4,204 on December 31, 2022.
-The increase is attributed to the Merger and growth in the number of loans outstanding.
+Preferred stock at December 31, 2024, decreased \$5,528 or 28.43 percent to \$13,918 from the December 31, 2023 total of \$19,446.
+This decrease was attributed to decreased purchases and increased retirements of preferred stock largely driven by a higher interest rate environment that has made preferred stock less attractive compared to other commercial bank products.
+This preferred stock is a nonvoting, at-risk class of stock that is only available to Association stockholders.
+Dividends are paid quarterly on outstanding shares of preferred stock, and for the year ended December 31, 2024, \$536 in dividends were declared and paid in shares of stock, as compared to \$586 for the same period in 2023.
+The average dividend rate paid on shares of preferred stock during 2024 was 3.06 percent, which was 75 basis points higher than 2023.
+Excluding preferred stock, capital stock and participation certificates were \$7,140 on December 31, 2024, compared to \$6,996 on December 31, 2023.
+The increase was attributed to growth in the number of loans outstanding.

-FCA sets minimum regulatory capital requirements for System banks and associations.
+FCA sets minimum regulatory capital requirements with a capital conservation buffer for System banks and associations.
 Capital adequacy is evaluated using a number of regulatory ratios.
-For all periods represented, the Association exceeded the minimum regulatory standard for all of the applicable ratios.